 Where to buy face masks in Toronto

-Where to buy face masks in Toronto is on everyone's mind after health officials confirmed that wearing non-medical face masks is now considered a good idea.
+Where to buy face masks in Toronto is on everyone's mind now that wearing non-medical face masks is mandatory in most indoor spaces in Toronto.

-You're now recommended to wear them in public settings, especially in places where there may be other people such as grocery stores and the LCBO.
+You're now required to wear them in most indoor settings, especially in places where it may be difficult ti physically distance such as grocery stores and the LCBO.

-And not only are more face masks now available and being made by sewers across the city, many local stores are now selling them online.
-Just keep in mind stock is limited at most places.
+And not only are face masks available and being made by sewers across the city, many retailers are now selling them in their stores and online.

-Here is where to buy face masks in Toronto.
+Here is where to buy reusable non-medical face masks in Toronto.

 The Toronto tights company Threads has now transitioned to selling reusable masks from Italy.
 A two-pack of double-layered made of nylon and elastane is $16.50.